 The Mossy Pond area and Rattlesnake Creek are located in Tahoe National Forest, north of Highway 80 in Nevada County (Figure 1).
 The sites are accessible via United States Forest Service (USFS) dirt roads and four-wheel drive trails.
 The Mossy Pond complex is composed of approximately 80 lakes, ponds, and small streams set on granite benches southeast of Fordyce Reservoir (Fordyce).
 Many of the waterbodies in the Mossy Pond complex support small Sierra Nevada Yellow-legged Frog (Rana sierrae; SNYLF) populations.
 The Mossy Pond complex ranges in elevation from 6,400 feet (ft) (1,951 meters [m]) near Fordyce, to 8,098 ft (2,468 m) at the summit of Buzzard Roost.
-Various stream channels contain flowing water for brief periods each spring, but stream channels dwindle to intermittent pools during the rest of summer.
-United

-States Geological Survey (USGS) field crews first detected SNYLF in the watershed in 1998 at Mossy Pond and Evelyn Lake; California Department of Fish and Wildlife (CDFW) began monitoring the population in 2001.
+Various stream channels contain flowing water for brief periods each spring, but dwindle to intermittent pools during the rest of summer.
+United States Geological Survey (USGS) field staff first detected SNYLF in the watershed in 1998 at Mossy Pond and Evelyn Lake; California Department of Fish and Wildlife (CDFW) began monitoring the population in 2001.

 Rattlesnake Creek is located approximately 5 kilometers (km) south of the Mossy Pond complex.
 CDFW monitors a 2-km section of Rattlesnake Creek that flows east to west through USFS-owned land, the lower segment of a small tributary that flows from Magonigal Summit into Rattlesnake Creek, and a small pond approximately 40 m north of the creek (Figure 1).
 The Rattlesnake Creek area ranges in elevation from about 6,700 ft (2,042 m) at the lower end of the monitored segment of Rattlesnake Creek to 8,098 ft (2,468 m) at the summit of Buzzard Roost.
-USGS field crews first detected SNYLF in 1995 and 1996; CDFW began monitoring the population in 2009.
-In recent years, Tahoe National Forest (TNF) biologists have also been monitoring the SNYLF population in Rattlesnake Creek.
+The first official records for SNYLF in Rattlesnake Creek are from the 1960's (Brown et al. 2014).
+USGS field staff also detected SNYLF in 1995 and 1996, USFS staff began monitoring the area more regularly in 2003, and CDFW began collaborative monitoring with the USFS in 2009.
+In recent years, Tahoe National Forest (TNF) biologists have conducted most monitoring of the SNYLF population in Rattlesnake Creek.